velipso/midimap/README.md

   Or the source index:
     midimap -m 5 <mapfile>

-Use -d to specify debug mode (verbose logging)

 Map Files:
-  Map files consist of a list of event handlers.
+  Map files consist of a list of event handlers and aliases.
 If the handler's criteria matches the message, the instructions in the handler are executed, and no further handlers are executed.

+    Alias @TargetChannel 16

     OnNote 1 NoteGb3 Any
       # Change the Gb3 to a C4
       Print "Received:" Channel Note Value
-      SendNote 16 NoteC4 Value
+      SendNote @TargetChannel NoteC4 Value
     End

   For this example, if the input device sends a Gb3 message at any velocity in channel 1, the program will print the message, and send a C4 instead on channel 16.

-  The first line is what message to intercept, and the matching criteria for the message.
+  The OnNote line is what message to intercept, and the matching criteria for the message.
 Criteria can be a literal value, `Any` which matches anything, or `Positive` for a number greater than zero.
 Inside the handler, the instructions are executed in order using raw values ("Received:", 16,